Joule heating in bad and slow metals: A Kubo formula for energy dissipation

-The order of limits is important.
-We need to take $\omega$ small compared with electronic equilibration times in order to be in the low energy regime universally described by (\ref{GR}), while $\omega$ must be large compared to $1/\tau$ to pick out the numerator of (\ref{GR}).
-These two conditions are compatible if, as we have already described above, $\tau$ is long compared to purely electronic timescales.
-We will verify shortly that $\tau$ is indeed large when the electron-phonon coupling is weak.
 The second line (\ref{ctt}) is a commonly used step in the memory function approach to relaxation rates \cite{gotze-1972}.
 It follows from the general relation $G^R_{\dot A B}(\omega)=-i\omega G^R_{AB}(\omega)+\chi_{\dot A B}$, together with the fact that the susceptibility $\chi_{\dot E E} = 0$.
 The reason to make the step to (\ref{ctt}) is that $\dot E$ is proportional, as an operator, to the electron-phonon interaction.
 This is because the total electron energy is conserved without the coupling to the lattice.
-To obtain $1/\tau$ to leading order in a small electron-phonon coupling, then, the Green's function $\text{Im}\, G^R_{\dot E \dot E}(\omega)$ itself can be computed in the theory with vanishing electron-phonon interaction.
+When $1/\tau$ is small compared to electronic relaxation rates we may formally assume that the electron-phonon coupling is `small' and work perturbative in this coupling.
+This does not require the dimensionless electron-phonon coupling to be numerically small, it is the comparison to purely electronic timescales that matters.
+To obtain $1/\tau$ to leading order in this `small' electron-phonon coupling, then, the Green's function $\text{Im}\, G^R_{\dot E \dot E}(\omega)$ itself can be computed in the theory with vanishing electron-phonon interaction.
 The memory function approach is designed to bring out this simplification, and has been successfully used to describe slow momentum relaxation due to weak translation symmetry breaking \cite{Hartnoll:2007ih, Hartnoll:2008hs, Hartnoll:2012rj} as well as slow phase relaxation due to dilute vortices in superfluid flow \cite{Davison:2016hno, delacretaz-2018}.
 Here we are extending the method to slow energy relaxation due to weak coupling to the lattice.